 Why Limiting Sugar in the First 1,000 Days of Life Matters More Than We Realized

-Basically?
-What a baby eats in those first 1,000 days shapes their body’s relationship with food and sugar for life.
+Basically, what a baby eats in those first 1,000 days shapes their body’s relationship with food and sugar for life.

 First: what’s so magical about the first 1,000 days?

-According to the study, babies and toddlers who consume high amounts of added sugar (think sweetened formulas, fruit juice, baby snacks) start to show changes in: gut microbiome balance, insulin response, fat storage signals, and even dopamine reward pathways in the brain!
+According to the study, babies and toddlers who consume high amounts of added sugar (think sweetened formulas, fruit juice, baby snacks) start to show changes in: gut microbiome balance, insulin response, fat storage signals, and even the dopamine reward pathways in the brain!

-And that makes it way harder to “unlearn” those patterns later.
+It’s not just about calories, it’s literally changing biology, and that makes it way harder to “unlearn” those patterns later.

 The long-term benefits of limiting sugar

-It’s like early sugar exposure flips certain switches, and avoiding excess sugar keeps those switches in a healthier setting.
+It’s like early sugar exposure flips certain switches, and avoiding excess sugar keeps those switches switched in a healthier setting.

-But wait… it’s not about zero sugar
+It’s not about zero sugar

 It’s the added sugars (the syrups, juices, processed snacks) that are the problem.